sdecoder/cassava-leaf-disease-classification/README.md

 # Export the model
 torch.onnx.export(torch_model,               # model being run
-                  x,                         # model input (or a tuple for multiple inputs) "super_resolution.onnx",   # where to save the model (can be a file or file-like object) export_params=True,        # store the trained parameter weights inside the model file opset_version=10,          # the ONNX version to export the model to do_constant_folding=True,  # whether to execute constant folding for optimization
+                  x,                         # model input (or a tuple for multiple inputs) "target.onnx",   # where to save the model (can be a file or file-like object) export_params=True,        # store the trained parameter weights inside the model file opset_version=10,          # the ONNX version to export the model to do_constant_folding=True,  # whether to execute constant folding for optimization